Logo Voyage

 KSRTC Volvo bus at Kochi.

-Inter-state private and government buses operates between neighbouring states.
-Usually the journey is performed in the night so that you can escape the heat of the day.
-The most common inter-state bus is Karnataka State Road Transport Corporation (KSRTC-Karnataka) with daily bus from most of Major cities of Kerala to Bangalore, Mysore and Mangalore.
+Inter-state private and government buses operate between neighbouring states.
+Usually, the journey is performed at night to escape the heat of the day.
+The most common inter-state bus is Karnataka State Road Transport Corporation (KSRTC-Karnataka) with daily buses from most major cities of Kerala to Bangalore, Mysore and Mangalore.
 Tamil Nadu State Bus like SETC also operates regularly from Kerala.
-Kerala's State bus- KRSTC-Kerala do have regular ordinary bus to most of nearby places in Tamil Nadu and Karnataka.
-KRSTC-Kerala also operates a few Volvo AC bus to Bangalore and Coimbatore.
+Kerala's state bus- KRSTC-Kerala do have regular buses to most nearby cities in Tamil Nadu and Karnataka.
+KRSTC-Kerala also operates a few Volvo AC buses to Bangalore and Coimbatore.

 However private bus companies operate more buses than government options.
 Most of them are well maintained.
-Kallada, Shama, KPN are the major bus players.
-Raj National and few others offer pan-India operations.
-Kallada, KPN and Shama have regular buses to Bangalore, Chennai and many other places in Tamil Nadu and Karnataka on various times.
+Kallada, Shama, and KPN are the major players.
+Raj National and a few others offer pan-India operations.
+Kallada, KPN and Shama have regular buses to Bangalore, Chennai and many other places in Tamil Nadu and Karnataka.

-It is recommended that you consider booking long-distance bus tickets on air-conditioned Volvo buses operated by all operators as the quality of the other buses vary significantly.
+It is recommended to consider booking long-distance bus tickets on air-conditioned Volvo buses operated by all operators as the quality of the other buses varies significantly.

 By road